-Name Status Designation • Captain (Dr.) Wells Idahosa Okunbo Non- Executive Director Chairman • Mr. Alex Okoh Non- Executive Director Member • Dr. Sola Ayandele Non- Executive Director Member • Mr. John Donnachie Managing Director Member • Ms. Ronke Owotomo Chief Finance Officer Ex-officio member • Mrs. Oluseye Alayande Company secretary Secretary
+Name

+- Captain (Dr.) Wells Idahosa Okunbo

+- Mr. Alex Okoh

+- Dr. Sola Ayandele

+- Mr. John Donnachie

+- Ms. Ronke Owotomo

+- Mrs. Oluseye Alayande

 BOARD HUMAN CAPITAL, REMUNERATION AND SAFETY COMMITTEE

 This Committee is responsible for reviewing, and evaluating persons nominated to the Board, determining the remuneration of the Chief Executive Officer, the Executive Directors and the Heads of Departments of IBEDC.